ReagentX/crabapple/README.md

 Inspired by [`imessage-exporter`](https://github.com/ReagentX/imessage-exporter), `crabapple` provides a flexible foundation for any project that needs to access iOS backup data.

-## ⚠️ Warning ⚠️

-This library is currently in beta state and should not be used in production code.

 ## Features

 - Load and parse the backup's `Manifest.plist` to obtain metadata, device info, and encryption parameters